 What Should Side Sleepers Consider Before Buying?

 Before deciding on your next bed, there are a few things to take a step back and consider to ensure you’re getting the most comfortable mattress at the best value.
-These factors include your sleeping position, mattress types, and different firmness options.
+These factors include your sleeping position, mattress type, and different firmness options.

 It’s essential to find a bed that won’t allow your torso to sink too far into the mattress, as it can put extra stress on the spine.

-However, your mattress still needs to let your shoulders and hips to sink a little because if it’s too firm the resistance will cause painful pressure points.
+However, your mattress still needs to let your shoulders and hips sink a little because if it’s too firm, the resistance will cause painful pressure points.
 Typically, quality memory foam mattresses are great for side sleepers because they can contour to your body in a way most materials can’t; this helps release pressure and tension while preventing the misalignment of your spine.

 Body Type & Firmness

-Before deciding how firm your bed should be, also consider your preference for firmness.
+Before deciding how firm your bed should be, consider your preference for firmness.
 If you like a more cradling, “in the bed” feel from your mattress, choose a softer mattress.
 Alternatively, if you prefer a firmer feel from your bed, choose a more supportive option.

-When searching for your new mattress, we encourage you also to consider the sleep trial that comes with your potential new mattress.
+When searching for your new mattress, we encourage you to consider the sleep trial that comes with your potential new mattress.
 Mattresses aren’t cheap, and the last thing you want to do is drop a thousand dollars on an uncomfortable bed.

 Beyond the sleep trial, the warranty your bed comes with plays a significant role in the overall value of the mattress.
 If your mattress comes with a warranty that only lasts for a couple of years and doesn’t cover much, you’re ultimately out of luck if something were to happen to your mattress.

 Buying a mattress with at least a 10-year warranty is the best way to make sure you’re getting your money’s worth from your new bed.
-Before buying, read the warranty information to have an understanding of what all is covered and what the warranty process entails, so you’re not surprised years down the road, should you ever have to submit a warranty claim.
+Before buying, read the warranty information to have an understanding of what is covered and what the warranty process entails, so you’re not surprised years down the road should you ever have to submit a warranty claim.

 Did You Find Your Next Mattress?